 Espresso beans are regular coffee beans that have been roasted for a little longer and at a slightly higher temperature than other coffee beans.

-An espresso bean bust be dark roasted as this roast level produces more oil on the surface of the beans due to the roasting process bringing the coffee oils from deep inside to the exterior surface.
+An espresso bean must be dark roasted as this roast level produces more oil on the surface of the beans due to the roasting process bringing the coffee oils from deep inside to the exterior surface.

 This oil is important for making an espresso coffee and getting that rich thick crema on top.